Sometimes the bugs bite you, in spite of your best efforts. This easy, natural remedy relieves the itch, speeds healing, and is safe for kids.

 Pure essential oils, like doTERRA, are extensively tested for safety and purity.
 They even have the FDA nutrition label on them, so you know they’re safe to ingest.
 That’s not necessary for bug bites, but it’s an important indicator of the level of purity we’re talking about.
 Learn more about doTERRA’s safety and testing process.

-Because doTERRA essential oils are extremely potent, a few drops are all that’s needed!
-To make this mixture stronger for adult use, fill the bottle halfway with carrier oil.
+This bug bite relief is diluted for use on kids.
+To make this mixture stronger for adult use, only fill the bottle halfway with carrier oil.

-Both Melaleuca and Lavender have antiseptic qualities, and Lavender promotes healing as well.
+Both Melaleuca and Lavender essential oil have antiseptic qualities, and Lavender promotes healing as well.